| Home > South Dakota Bankruptcy |

-Bankruptcy laws and resources vary from state to state.
-The following page provides information and resource links for the state of South Dakota.
+The following page provides information and resource links for the South Dakota bankruptcy.

-If you are not looking for information regarding South Dakota, please use the links on the right to find information for your state.
+If you are not looking for information regarding South Dakota, please use the links on the left to find information for your state.

 South Dakota bankruptcy courts consist of one district, which is further divided into four divisions.
 Generally, the debtor’s county of residence will determine which division the bankruptcy petition is filed.
 It may also be determined by the location of the debtor’s principal place of business or principal assets.